-TPS beneficiaries who did not file for re-registration under the most recently announced re-registration procedures for their country must submit biometrics when they file a late re-registration application if they are age 14 or older.
+TPS beneficiaries age 14 or older who did not file for re-registration under the procedures announced for re-registration for their country during at least 1 of the time periods listed in the table above must submit biometrics when they file a late re-registration application.
 USCIS will send the individual a scheduling notice for biometrics collection, if required.
 USCIS may also send a separate biometrics scheduling notice to a TPS beneficiary who has properly re-registered, but who later filed a Form I-765, Application for Employment Authorization, for an EAD.

 Employment Authorization Documents

-In the FRN (PDF) published on March 1, 2019, DHS announced the automatic extension of EADs for TPS beneficiaries under the designations for Sudan, Nicaragua, Haiti, and El Salvador through Jan.
-2, 2020, with the category codes “A-12” or “C-19” and one of the expiration dates shown below:
+In the Nov.
+2022 FRN, DHS announced the automatic extension of EADs for TPS beneficiaries under the designations for El Salvador, Haiti, Nicaragua and Sudan with the category codes “A-12” or “C-19” and 1 of the expiration dates shown below:

 TPS beneficiaries with EADs that are auto-extended do not need to apply for a new EAD, but they may if they choose to do so.
-Additionally, TPS beneficiaries from all four countries who have EAD and re-registration applications pending will receive an EAD with a validity date ending Jan.
-2, 2020, if USCIS approves their re-registration and EAD applications.
+Additionally, TPS beneficiaries from all 4 countries who have EAD and re-registration applications pending will receive an EAD with a validity date ending June 30, 2024, if USCIS approves their re-registration and EAD applications.

-Any eligible beneficiary under the TPS designations for Sudan, Nicaragua, Haiti, or El Salvador who does not possess an EAD that is automatically extended in the FRN, or who wishes to apply for a new EAD despite having an older EAD that is automatically extended under the FRN, may file Form I-765 with the appropriate fee (or fee waiver request).
-If USCIS approves the application, we will issue an EAD with a Jan.
-2, 2020, expiration date.
+Any eligible beneficiary under the TPS designations for El Salvador, Haiti, Nicaragua or Sudan who does not possess an EAD that is automatically extended in the FRN, or who wishes to apply for a new EAD despite having an older EAD that is automatically extended under the FRN, may file Form I-765 with the appropriate fee or fee waiver request.
+If USCIS approves the application, we will issue an EAD with a June 30, 2024, expiration date.

 Establishing Employment Eligibility

 Form I-9 is mandatory for all employment in the United States, but its requirements do not apply until an employer actually hires an individual.
 Employees may present any documentation from the Form I-9 Lists of Acceptable Documents to their employer to show identity and employment eligibility.
-For purposes of Form I-9, an unexpired EAD or an EAD with a validity period that is auto-extended by the FRN or the individual notice are acceptable to prove both identity and eligibility to work.
+For purposes of Form I-9, an unexpired EAD or an EAD with a validity period that is auto-extended by the FRN is acceptable to prove both identity and eligibility to work.

 Employers can learn more about completing Form I-9 by visiting I-9 Central or calling the I-9 Contact Center: